wpte/dbus-HomeWizard-Energy-P1/README.md

 # W.I.P. -> Converting from dbus-shelly-3em-smartmeter
-# dbus-home-wizzard-energy-p1
+# dbus-homewizard-energy-p1
-Integrate Home Wizzard Energy P1 meter into [Victron Energies Venus OS](https://github.com/victronenergy/venus)
+Integrate HomeWizard Energy P1 meter into [Victron Energies Venus OS](https://github.com/victronenergy/venus)

 ## Purpose
 With the scripts in this repo it should be easy possible to install, uninstall, restart a service that connects the Shelly 3EM to the VenusOS and GX devices from Victron.